Chymyst/chymyst-core/docs/roadmap.md

  3 * 4 - formulate the "Async monad" and automatically convert "async" monadic code to Chymyst, with automatic parallelization of applicative subgraphs

+ To do list for DCM:

+ - The ClusterBag needs to work same as other bags.
+All calls are synchronous.
+ + The cluster bag or the RS scheduler must know the lock ID and check it before scheduling a reaction and also before starting it.
+The reaction closure must know the session ID so as to be able to set it in the ChymystThread structure.
+ + The lock is removed once molecules are removed and before scheduling a reaction, or it is determined that no reaction can begin.
+ - Need to wrap the molecule value as DMolValue[_] after deserializing.
+ - Connector must trigger scheduling when watch events occur.
+Connector must watch all known DRSs.
+ - DRS should not schedule reactions if threads are busy.
+Let molecules accumulate rather than reaction closures, since molecules are cheaper.
+Possibly, do this with all reactions, not just DRS.
+ - Postpone the decision to let static mols be emitted multiple times.
+This seems to be a good simplification overall, but needs more work.
+ - ClusterBag should be able to iterate over *its* molecule values alone.
+CBag must know the mol index (dm-X).
+Does it have the necessary info for that?

 ## Will not do for now

  3 * 2 - add per-molecule logging; log to file or to logger function (do we need this, if we already have event reporting and test hooks?)